pivotal/docs-tap/getting-started.md

 #### Overview

-This feature-set allows an application operator to define a policy that will restrict unsigned images from running on clusters.
+This component allows a platform operator to define a policy that will restrict unsigned images from running on clusters.
-This is done using a dynamic admission control component on Kubernetes clusters.
-This component contains logic to communicate with external registries and verify signatures on container images, making a decision based on the results of this verification.
+To enforce the configured policies this component communicates with external container registries to verify signatures on container images and make a decision based on the results of this verification.
+In order to make admission decisions this component is implemented as a dynamic admission control webhook.

 Currently, this component supports cosign signatures and its key formats.
-It will work with open source cosign, kpack and Tanzu Build Service (which is what we will overview in this document).
+Although this component does not sign container images, you could use tools such as the cosign CLI, kpack, and Tanzu Build Service (which is what we will overview in this document) to generate signatures for your images.

 Signing an artifact creates metadata about it that allows consumers to verify its origin and integrity.
-By verifying signatures on artifacts prior to their deployment, this allows operators to increase their confidence that trusted software is running on their clusters.
+Operators can increase their confidence that trusted software is running on their clusters by verifying signatures on artifacts prior to their deployment.

 #### Use Cases

 * Validate signatures from a given registry.
+* Deny unsigned or unverified images from being admitted in the cluster.

+> **Note**: this component does not verify images that are already running in a
+> cluster.

 **Signing Container Images**

-Tanzu Application Platform supports verifying container image signatures that follow the `cosign` format.
+Tanzu Application Platform supports verifying container image signatures that follow the cosign format.
-Application operators may apply image signatures and store them in the registry in one of several ways:
+Application operators may sign container images and store them in the registry in several different ways, including:

 * Using Tanzu Build Service v1.3
 * Using [kpack](https://github.com/pivotal/kpack/blob/main/docs/image.md#cosign-config) v0.4.0
 * Signing existing images with [cosign](https://github.com/sigstore/cosign#quick-start)

-**Supplying secrets for private registry authentication**
+**Supplying secrets for registries protected by authentication**

-If your images and signatures reside in a private registry, you will need to provide the webhook with credentials to pull those signatures.
+If your images and signatures are hosted in a registry protected by authentication you will need to provide the webhook with credentials to pull those signatures.

 If your resources already have `imagePullSecrets` configured, either directly in their manifests or via the `ServiceAccount` they run authenticated as,